drdaemos/xc5-docs/en/design_changes/basic_guide_to_theme_creation.md

 ---

-{% include global.html %}

 # Introduction

 This article aims to teach designers how they can create X-Cart skin using preemptive (or substitutional) template model.
 This guide will also introduce **Custom Skin** module and will give real life example of how to work with preemptive templates in X-Cart.

-Before you get started, we recommend learning the {% link "basic designer guide" HkDO3Wh7v %} from **Getting started** section.
+Before you get started, we recommend learning the {% link "basic designer guide" Skx6SNzHP %} from **Getting started** section.

 # Table of Contents